 Therefore the quota, or number of votes required to be elected, in NSW at the 2013 federal election was 625 164.

-Ballot papers are sorted according to which candidate or group has received the number '1' preference on each ballot paper.
+Ballot papers are sorted according to which group or ungrouped candidate has received the number '1' preference on each ballot paper.
 Candidates who receive the quota, or more, of first preference votes are elected immediately.

 As a general rule, when a candidate is elected with a surplus of votes, that surplus is transferred before any exclusion is undertaken.

-Any surplus votes from elected candidates (votes in excess of the quota they need), are transferred to the candidates who were the second choice of voters.
+Any surplus votes from elected candidates (votes in excess of the quota they need), are transferred to the candidates who were the second choice of voters on those ballot papers.
 Because it is not possible to determine which votes actually elected the candidate and which votes are surplus, all the elected candidate's ballot papers are transferred at a reduced rate.

 Surplus / Number of votes for candidate = Transfer value